Souad-HB/book-search-engine/README.md

 ## **License**

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache License](https://opensource.org/licenses/Apache-2.0).